 I remember my mom taking us to a strange building and telling us to wait in the waiting room.
 She walked into an office and spoke with a man that I'd never seen before.

 This was the first time that I ever remember seeing my mom pray.
 She bowed her head and sobbed.
-After that, we were escorted into a gym-like area and given coats that fit and I'm not sure what else.
+After that, we were escorted into a gym-like area and given winter coats.

 My mom has always been creative with any circumstance thrown at her.